-Under the co-speciation scenario, phylogenies of figs and pollinators are expected to show substantial congruence.
-There is some evidence for this pattern (Herre et al., 1996; Machado et al., 2005; Rønsted et al., 2005; Cook and Segar, 2010; Cruaud et al., 2011a), but recent studies have countered the underlying case for co-speciation with evidence of cryptic wasp species and relaxed partner specificity.
-At least 50 fig species are now known to have multiple pollinator species (Michaloud et al., 1985; Michaloud et al., 1996; Rasplus, 1996; Kerdelhué et al., 1997; Lopez-Vaamonde et al., 2002; Greeff et al., 2003; Molbo et al., 2003; Haine et al., 2006; Moe and Weiblen, 2010; Chen et al., in press) and as many as four different wasp species are known to pollinate a single fig species (Machado et al., 2005; Cook and Segar, 2010).
-Such cases occur in a broad taxonomic and geographic spectrum, although cases of pollinator species sharing multiple fig species have been reported mostly from monoecious figs in the Neotropics (Molbo et al., 2003) and the Afrotropics (Erasmus et al., 2007; Cornille et al., in press; McLeish and van Noort, in press).
-In any event, evidence of relaxed host specificity and some incongruent fig-pollinator phylogenies (Machado et al., 2005) suggest that host shifting is a viable alternative explanation for fig-pollinator diversification.
+Under the cospeciation scenario, phylogenies of figs and pollinators are expected to show substantial congruence.
+There is some evidence for this pattern (Herre et al. 1996; Machado et al. 2005; Rønsted et al. 2005; Cook and Segar 2010; Cruaud et al. 2011a), but recent studies have countered the underlying case for cospeciation with evidence of cryptic wasp species and relaxed partner specificity.
+At least 50 fig species are now known to have multiple pollinator species (Michaloud et al. 1985, 1996; Rasplus 1996; Kerdelhué et al. 1997; Lopez-Vaamonde et al. 2002; Greeff et al. 2003; Molbo et al. 2003; Haine et al. 2006; Moe and Weiblen 2010; Chen et al. 2012) and as many as 4 different wasp species are known to pollinate a single fig species (Machado et al. 2005; Cook and Segar 2010).
+Such cases occur in a broad taxonomic and geographic spectrum, although cases of pollinator species sharing multiple fig species have been reported mostly from monoecious figs in the Neotropics (Molbo et al. 2003) and the Afrotropics (Erasmus et al. 2007; Cornille et al. 2012; McLeish and van Noort 2012).
+In any event, evidence of relaxed host specificity and some incongruent fig-pollinator phylogenies (Machado et al. 2005) suggest that host shifting is a viable alternative explanation for fig-pollinator diversification.

-Co-speciation has been hypothesized for the vertically transmitted endosymbionts of insects (e.g. Moran, 2001; Jousselin et al., 2009) but this is not a plausible general model for the evolution of plant-insect associations, which are horizontally transmitted and not so integrated metabolically.
-Further, if the plant traits that mediate insect associations happen to be phylogenetically conserved, then host shifting among close relatives could also result in topologically congruent phylogenies (Percy et al., 2004).
-In addition, historical biogeography has the potential to confound the explanation of such patterns if synchronous plant-insect dispersal to new environments, followed by geographic isolation, results in co-speciation.
+Cospeciation has been hypothesized for the vertically transmitted endosymbionts of insects (e.g., Moran 2001; Jousselin et al. 2009) but this is not a plausible general model for the evolution of plant-insect associations, which are horizontally transmitted and not so integrated metabolically.
+Further, if the plant traits that mediate insect associations happen to be phylogenetically conserved, then host shifting among close relatives could also result in topologically congruent phylogenies (Percy et al. 2004).
+In addition, historical biogeography has the potential to confound the explanation of such patterns if synchronous plant-insect dispersal to new environments, followed by geographic isolation, results in cospeciation.

-Another useful approach is to investigate patterns of temporal congruence (Page and Charleston, 1998).
-Divergence time estimates for fig and pollinator clades are expected to be approximately equal in the event of co-radiation, whereas insect lineages are expected to be younger than hosts in the case of host shifting (Percy et al., 2004; Tilmon, 2008; McKenna et al., 2009).
+Another useful approach is to investigate patterns of temporal congruence (Page and Charleston 1998).
+Divergence time estimates for fig and pollinator clades are expected to be approximately equal in the event of coradiation, whereas insect lineages are expected to be younger than hosts in the case of host shifting (Percy et al. 2004; Tilmon 2008; McKenna et al. 2009).

-Previous comparisons of fig and pollinator phylogeny have yielded rather different insights on the relative importance of host shifting and co-diversification depending on the taxonomic scope of sampling (Cook and Segar, 2010).
-Molecular phylogenetic trees appear roughly parallel when based on exemplars of Ficus sections and wasp genera (Herre et al., 1996; Jackson, 2004; Cruaud et al., 2011a), but such deep taxonomic sampling is unlikely to detect host shifts among close relatives (Machado et al., 2005).
-On the other hand, regional comparisons of particular fig and pollinator clades have tended to reject co-speciation in favour of host-switching (Machado et al., 2005; Marussich and Machado, 2007; Jackson et al., 2008; Jousselin et al., 2008), although not always (Weiblen and Bush, 2002; Silvieus et al., 2008).
-A global test for co-diversification therefore requires dense sampling of many fig and pollinator lineages across the entire geographic range, but a problem of this magnitude poses a further methodological challenge.
+Previous comparisons of fig and pollinator phylogeny have yielded rather different insights on the relative importance of host shifting and codiversification depending on the taxonomic scope of sampling (Cook and Segar 2010).
+Molecular phylogenetic trees appear roughly parallel when based on exemplars of Ficus sections and wasp genera (Herre et al. 1996; Jackson 2004; Cruaud et al. 2011a), but such deep taxonomic sampling is unlikely to detect host shifts among close relatives (Machado et al. 2005).
+On the other hand, regional comparisons of particular fig and pollinator clades have tended to reject cospeciation in favor of host-switching (Machado et al. 2005; Marussich and Machado 2007; Jackson et al. 2008; Jousselin et al. 2008), although not always (Weiblen and Bush 2002; Silvieus et al. 2008).
+A global test for codiversification therefore requires dense sampling of many fig and pollinator lineages across the entire geographic range, but a problem of this magnitude poses a further methodological challenge.